-Due to potential explosion hazards, USTs require special consideration when encountered at a WSDOT site.
-Usually unknown USTs that a contractor encounters are home heating oil or farm fuel USTs that are not registered with Ecology.
+Due to potential explosion hazards and the specific statues and regulations associated with UST decommissioning, USTs require special consideration when encountered at a WSDOT site.
+Usually unknown USTs that a contractor encounters are home heating oil or farm fuel USTs that are not regulated or registered with Ecology.
 When a contractor encounters a UST, WSDOT policy is for the contractor to stop work in the immediate area and notify the WSDOT Project Engineer (PE).
 The PE will initiate ECAP.

-Ecology has the authority for the UST regulations.
-The main regulation that covers USTs is Chapter 173-360 WAC.
-If there is a confirmed release from a UST, WAC 173-340-450 will also apply.
+Ecology has the authority over all "regulated" USTs in Washington State pursuant to Chapter 173-360 WAC.
+If there is a confirmed release from a regulated UST, WAC 173-340 will also apply.
 In the case of a confirmed release, WSDOT must ensure that Ecology receives notification within 24 hours.
 A status report is then due to Ecology within 20 days.

-A certified contractor is required to remove a UST and a certified Site Assessor must be present during removal to sample and document UST closure activities.
+A Washington State certified UST Decommissioner is required to remove a regulated UST and a Washington State certified UST Site Assessor must be present during removal to sample and document UST closure activities.
 Thirty days prior to removing a regulated UST, a Notice of Intent is due to Ecology.
 WSDOT can ask Ecology to waive this requirement if it will cause schedule delays.
 The HazMat program has certified UST Site Assessors to assist in UST removal.

-If there is no contamination discovered during a UST removal, Ecology must receive a Closure and Site Assessment Notice, a Site Check/Site Assessment Checklist, and a Site Assessment Report within 30 days.
-If there is contamination from a UST, Ecology must receive a Site Characterization Report within 90 days.
+If there is no contamination discovered during a regulated UST removal, Ecology must receive a Closure and Site Assessment Notice, a Site Check/Site Assessment Checklist, and a Site Assessment Report within 30 days.
+If there is contamination from a regulated UST or an exempted UST greater than 1,100 gallons as referenced in WAC 173-360-110, Ecology must receive a Site Characterization Report within 90 days.
 The reports should contain required information detailed in the 2003 Ecology document Guidance for Site Checks and Site Assessments for Underground Storage Tanks.
 For more information, see the Ecology UST web page.

-Some USTs are exempt from Ecology regulations but may be regulated by local agencies.
-WSDOT requires a site assessment be performed even when removing a non-regulated UST.
+Some USTs are exempt in accordance with WAC 173-360-110, but may be regulated by local agencies.
+WSDOT requires a site assessment be performed by a current certified Washington State Site Assessor with the International Fire Code Institute (IFCI), and the decommissioning of the UST to be conducted by a certified Washington State UST Decommissioner with IFCI even when removing a non-regulated UST.